 The severe debilitating or life-threatening condition must also be accompanied by one or more of the following associated or complicating conditions: cachexia or wasting syndrome, severe or chronic pain, severe nausea, seizures, or severe or persistent muscle spasms, PTSD or opioid use disorder.

-Medical marijuana can only be prescribed by providers that have been certified by the state.
-Each provider is required to be licensed to practice medicine in New York and have completed a training program in order to be approved.
+If you want to know how to get your medical marijuana card, you need to contact a licensed specialist.
+Medical weed can only be prescribed by providers that have been certified by the state.
+Each provider is required to be licensed to practice medicine in the following state and have completed a training program in order to be approved.
 Like all doctors, the main concern is the wellbeing of their patients.
 While some have a set way in which they conduct their consultations, most design their visits according to each patient’s concerns and needs.

 Once the Compassionate Care Act was implemented, interest in medical marijuana grew so fast that most providers were booked weeks or months in advance.
 While it is always nice to meet your provider in person, to help shorten the time it takes to obtain the necessary certification, a change was made.